ClaytonWong/KoganJobCodingChallenge2018_03/README.md

 4) Extract the zip file in the directory of your choice
 5) Open up a command line or terminal window
 6) In command line or terminal window, go to directory where you extracted the zip file
+7) If you have Yarn installed, type in:

+   yarn

+   then press enter.
+This will download the required npm package, Axios.

+   Alternatively, you can use npm to install Axios by typing in the following:

+   npm install axios

-7) If you already have Node.js installed on your machine, you can find the average cubic weight by typing in the following:
+8) If you already have Node.js installed on your machine, you can find the average cubic weight by typing in the following:

    node traversePages.js